Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Thank you for all the work you and your staff have done helping me market my poetry.
 As I was new to trying to publish my work, I really didn’t know where to start.
 But you did.
 Since we started working together last summer, six of my poems have been placed, and I am getting a sense of where my work resonates.

-Mostly, though, I’ve benefitted from our telephone calls and e-mails and your quick advice on what to do when a poem is accepted-explaining the various rights I can grant, and more importantly, the rights I should protect.
+Mostly, though, I’ve benefited from our telephone calls and e-mails and your quick advice on what to do when a poem is accepted-explaining the various rights I can grant, and more importantly, the rights I should protect.
 You’ve helped me understand what is in my best interests as a writer.
 You’ve taught me the rules of the game and have been a steady guide.

 April 22, 2003